dancer1325/cucumber-docs/content/docs/cucumber/step-definitions.md

 # Scope

+* Step definitions
+  * -- are NOT linked to a particular -- feature file or scenario
+  * -- sensitive part is --
+    * 's expression
+      * Reason: 🧠 way to match 🧠
+    * ❌ NOT ❌
+      * 's file,
+      * 's class
+      * 's package name

+# Snippets

 * TODO:
-Step definitions aren't linked to a particular feature file or scenario.
-The file, class or package name of a step definition does not affect what Gherkin steps it will match.
-The only thing that matters is the step definition's expression.

-# Snippets

 When Cucumber encounters a [Gherkin step](/docs/gherkin/reference#steps) without a matching step definition, it will print a step definition snippet with a matching [Cucumber Expression](/docs/cucumber/cucumber-expressions).